5hadowblad3/5hadowblad3.github.io/_pages/about.md

 Specifically, my research takes advantage of both static and dynamic program analysis techniques as complements to address deficiency problems in existing vulnerability detection methods, such as fuzzing (S&P'20, 22, 24ab, TDSC'23, FSE'21, ISSTA 21), symbolic analysis (ISSTA'20, OOPSLA'21, ASPLOS'24a, ASPLOS'25), and memory sanitization (ASPLOS'24b).

 ### **NEWS!**
+ * Our paper on studying the challenges of applying LLM for software vulnerability detection has been accepted in [CSUR](https://dl.acm.org/journal/csur)！
  * Our extension paper of GiantSan (ASPLOS'24 Best Paper) is accepted in [TOCS](https://dl.acm.org/journal/tocs) for less instrumentation overhead!
  * Our paper on optimizing fuzzing with fine-grained scheduling feedback is accepted in [TOSEM](https://dl.acm.org/journal/tosem)!
  * Our paper on parallel fuzzing is accepted in [ISSTA 25](https://conf.researchr.org/home/issta-2025)!